|Award title||Doctor of Optometry|

 |Duration||48 months full-time|

-The Doctor of Optometry (OD) is a masters-level professional degree.
-The OD program is the first of its kind in the southern hemisphere, creating a new benchmark in optometric education.
-It is an internationally recognised qualification with full accreditation from the Optometry Council of Australia and New Zealand.
-Completion of the OD satisfies the legislative requirements that permit graduates to register as optometrists in all states and territories of Australia and in New Zealand.
+Completion of the Doctor of Optometry satisfies the legislative requirements that permit students to register as optometrists in all states and territories of Australia and in New Zealand.
 The qualification also affords the opportunity, either with or without further study and examination, to register to practice in other countries around the world.